seanlnge/multyx/README.md

 ### MultyxObject

 A `MultyxObject` is the [`MultyxItem`](#multyxitem) representation of JavaScript objects, or key-value pairs.
-These consist of strings representing properties of the fundamental object, pairing to MultyxItems representing the values of the fundamental object.
-The fundamental object is the JavaScript object that MultyxObject is mirroring.
+These consist of strings representing properties of the original object, corresponding to MultyxItem objects representing the values of the original object.
+The original object is the JavaScript object that MultyxObject is mirroring.
 These can be nested arbitrarily deep, and child elements can host any type of [`MultyxItem`](#multyxitem).

 Generally, within a `MultyxObject`, any changes to the visibility of editability of the object, such as `.disable()` or `.addPublic()` will propogate throughout all children, overwriting any settings that they had prior.